Volunteer with Refugee Action Kingston

 Volunteers deliver programmes, teach, mentor, offer advice and advocacy, and assist with administration.
 We can’t do our work without the dedicated people who offer their skills and time to help improve the lives of others.

-Voluntary roles we’re currently recruiting for:
+Volunteer roles we’re currently recruiting for:

 How else can I volunteer?